xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/extract-and-write-data.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/write-and-extract-data/KR-Open-command.png" width=70% alt="KR open command">

-2. Get the count of rows of the item table.
+2. Count the number of rows in the table.

     To iterate over all items in the table, we need the total number of rows.
 Here we use the `storeXpathCount` command with the target `//*[@id="order_review"]/table/tbody/tr` to count the number of rows.
 We then store the count into the `rowNum` variable.